-You can configure a FailSafe system to fail over an HA IP address to a second interface within the same host, for example from ef0 to ef1.
-To d this, you specify multiple interfaces for resources of IP_address resource type.
-You can also specify different interfaces for supporting a heterogeneous cluster.
+You can configure a FailSafe system to fail over an HA IP address to a second interface within the same host.
+To do this, you specify the multiple interfaces for the resources of IP\address resource type.
+For information on specifying HA IP address resources, see "IP\address Attributes" on page 210.

 IRIX allows only one interface to be configured up in a subnet.
-The backup interface should be configured down after it is configured up during machine boot up process.
+The backup interface should be configured down after it is configured up during the machine boot-up process.
+This requires that you add an init.d local script (linked in rc2.d) to set down all the backup interfaces right after the network start-up.